 Despite the considerable research in the field of NEDD8/Rub1 many questions still remain unanswered.
 For example, we do not yet have a clear understanding of how the different biochemical activities attributed to NEDD8/Rub1 translate into its physiological functions in different organisms, particularly mammals.
-One interesting point is within the increased production of ROS in many cancers, which originate from mitochondrial dysfunction [134].
-It was shown that various cancer cells cope ROS through a metabolic switch between glycolytic and oxidative metabolism in a reversible fashion, analogy to Crabtree effect, known as the "Warburg effect" [135].
-Indeed, information on glucose uptake, glycolytic activity and down-regulation of mitochondrial metabolism in Crabtree positive species appeals on the analogous Warburg effect in cancer cells.
-Given the growing interest in the use of NEDD/Rub1 as a therapeutic target for cancer, and the development of MLN-4924 (Pevonedistat) a potent inhibitor of NAE [115,136,137], understanding the role of NEDD8/Rub1 in mitochondria metabolism might lead to a better prediction of cancer types, developmental stages and tumor progression with a potential to be targeted by this inhibitor.
+One interesting point is the increased production of ROS in many cancers, which originate from mitochondrial dysfunction [134].
+It was shown that various cancer cells cope with ROS through a metabolic switch between glycolytic and oxidative metabolism in a reversible fashion, analogous to the Crabtree effect, known as the “Warburg effect” [135].
+Indeed, information on glucose uptake, glycolytic activity and downregulation of mitochondrial metabolism in Crabtree-positive species appeals to the analogous Warburg effect in cancer cells.
+Given the growing interest in the use of NEDD/Rub1 as a therapeutic target for cancer, and the development of MLN-4924 (pevonedistat) a potent inhibitor of NAE [115,136,137], understanding the role of NEDD8/Rub1 in mitochondria metabolism might lead to a better prediction of cancer types, developmental stages and tumor progression with a potential to be targeted by this inhibitor.

 Bibliography